-- Students taking this unit are expected to have an approved dissertation proposal by the first day of semester one in 2018.
-Students should contact the unit coordinator if they do not have a proposal.
+- Students taking this unit are expected to have an approved dissertation project by the first day of semester one in 2020.
+Students should contact the unit coordinator if they do not have a project.

 Students enrolled in an APAC accredited program must hold provisional registration as a psychologist.
 It is the students' responsibility to ensure registration eligibility.
 Enrolled students are also responsible for maintaining provisional registration for the duration of their enrolment in the program.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.